ebtc-protocol/ebtc/README.md

 ## Gas compensation

-In eBTC, we want to maximize liquidation throughput, and ensure that undercollateralized Cdps are liquidated promptly by “liquidators” - agents who may also hold Stability Pool deposits, and who expect to profit from liquidations.
+In eBTC, we want to maximize liquidation throughput, and ensure that undercollateralized CDPs are liquidated promptly by “liquidators” at all times, regardless of the degree of collateralization of the CDP.

 However, gas costs in Ethereum are substantial.
-If the gas costs of our public liquidation functions are too high, this may discourage liquidators from calling them, and leave the system holding too many undercollateralized Cdps for too long.
+If the gas costs of our public liquidation functions are too high, this may discourage liquidators from calling them, and leave the system holding too many undercollateralized CDPs for too long.

 The protocol thus directly compensates liquidators for their gas costs, to incentivize prompt liquidations in both normal and extreme periods of high gas prices.
 Liquidators should be confident that they will at least break even by making liquidation transactions.

-Gas compensation is paid in a mix of eBTC and stETH.
-While the stETH is taken from the liquidated Cdp, the eBTC is provided by the borrower.
-When a borrower first issues debt, some eBTC is reserved as a Liquidation Reserve.
-A liquidation transaction thus draws stETH from the cdp(s) it liquidates, and sends the both the reserved eBTC and the compensation in stETH to the caller, and liquidates the remainder.
+Liquidation incentives are paid in stETH.
+When a borrower first issues debt, they must provide an additional 0.2 stETH (Gas Stipend) that is reserved as a Liquidation Reserve.
+A liquidation transaction thus draws stETH from the CDP(s) it liquidates, and sends both the reserved Gas Stipend and the compensation in stETH to the caller, and liquidates the remainder.

-When a liquidation transaction liquidates multiple Cdps, each Cdp contributes eBTC and stETH towards the total compensation for the transaction.
+When a liquidation transaction liquidates multiple CDPs, each CDP contributes its Gas Stipend and stETH towards the total compensation for the transaction.

-Gas compensation per liquidated Cdp is given by the formula:
+Gas compensation per liquidated CDP is given by the formula:

-Gas compensation = `200 eBTC + 0.5% of cdp’s collateral (stETH)`
+- Full liquidation Gas compensation = `max(1.03, min(ICR, 1.1)) + Gas Stipend`

-The intentions behind this formula are:
-- To ensure that smaller Cdps are liquidated promptly in normal times, at least
-- To ensure that larger Cdps are liquidated promptly even in extreme high gas price periods.
-The larger the Cdp, the stronger the incentive to liquidate it.
+- Partial liquidation Gas compensation = `max(1.03, min(ICR, 1.1))`

+This means that liquidations are always incentivized within the eBTC ecosystem with a percentage of the collateral that can go from 3% to 10%, plus tha gas stipend when the liquidation results in the closing of the CDP.
+This also applies to CDPs being liquidated during Recovery Mode, the max incentive is capped at 10%.
+In the same way, CDPs that are liquidated at or below the 103% ICR mark are also subject to a fixed 3% incentive.
+In these cases, CDPs will remain with a portion of bad dept reamianing and no collateral.
+Then, and only then, this outstanding debt will be subject to [redistribution](#redistributions-and-corrected-stakes).

 ### Gas compensation schedule

-When a borrower opens a Cdp, an additional 200 eBTC debt is issued, and 200 eBTC is minted and sent to a dedicated contract (`GasPool`) for gas compensation - the "gas pool".
+When a borrower opens a CDP, an additional 0.2 stETH are required and the equivalent amount of shares are sent to a dedicated contract (`GasPool`) for gas compensation - the "gas pool".

-When a borrower closes their active Cdp, this gas compensation is refunded: 200 eBTC is burned from the gas pool's balance, and the corresponding 200 eBTC debt on the Cdp is cancelled.
+When a borrower closes their active CDP, this gas compensation is refunded: the amount of shares sent by the user are transferred back from the GasPool to the user.
+Note that these shares may represent a larger amount of stETH than before due to the accrued yield.

-The purpose of the 200 eBTC Liquidation Reserve is to provide a minimum level of gas compensation, regardless of the Cdp's collateral size or the current stETH price.
+The purpose of the 0.2 stETH Liquidation Reserve is to provide a minimum level of gas compensation, regardless of the CDP's collateral size or the current stETH price.

 ### Liquidation

-When a Cdp is liquidated, 0.5% of its collateral is sent to the liquidator, along with the 200 eBTC Liquidation Reserve.
-Thus, a liquidator always receives `{200 eBTC + 0.5% collateral}` per Cdp that they liquidate.
-The collateral remainder of the Cdp is then either offset, redistributed or a combination of both, depending on the amount of eBTC in the Stability Pool.
+When a CDP is liquidated, all of the collateral is transferred to the liquidator.
+Therefore, the compensation incentive percentage will depend on the ICR at which the ICR is liquidated according to the equations [above](#gas-compensation).
+For example, a liquidation at 110% ICR will mean a 10% profit for the liquidator plus the Gas Stipend.

+As mentioned as well, if liquidated below 103%, the liquidator is guaranteed a 3% incentive.
+For intance, if the liquidation occurs at 97% ICR, the system will estimate the debt to be repaid based equivalent to that required to yield a 103% ICR.
+Therefore, the liquiadtor will be required to pay a debt amount 3% lower in value than the total available collateral and profit from that difference.
+Undercollateralized liquidations are also incentivized with the Gas Stipend.

 ### Gas compensation and redemptions

-When a Cdp is redeemed from, the redemption is made only against (debt - 200), not the entire debt.

-But if the redemption causes an amount (debt - 200) to be cancelled, the Cdp is then closed: the 200 eBTC Liquidation Reserve is cancelled with its remaining 200 debt.
-That is, the gas compensation is burned from the gas pool, and the 200 debt is zero’d.
-The stETH collateral surplus from the Cdp remains in the system, to be later claimed by its owner.
+If the redemption causes a CDP's full debt to be cancelled, the CDP is then closed: Gas Stipend from the Liquidation Reserve becomes avaiable for the borrower to reclaim along of the CDP's Collateral Surplus.

 ### Gas compensation helper functions

 Gas compensation functions are found in the parent _LiquityBase.sol_ contract:

-`_getCollGasCompensation(uint _entireColl)` returns the amount of stETH to be drawn from a cdp's collateral and sent as gas compensation.
+`_getCollGasCompensation(uint _entireColl)` returns the amount of stETH to be drawn from a CDP's collateral and sent as gas compensation.

-`_getCompositeDebt(uint _debt)` returns the composite debt (drawn debt + gas compensation) of a cdp, for the purpose of ICR calculation.
+`_getCompositeDebt(uint _debt)` returns the composite debt (drawn debt + gas compensation) of a CDP, for the purpose of ICR calculation.

 ## eBTC System Fees